 Amman is built on seven hills and you should take a taxi to the most ancient part of the city, Jabal al-Qal’a which translates as ‘Citadel Hill’.
 The most famous ruins here are the Roman Temple of Hercules, the Byzantine Church and the Umayyad Palace.
-The gigantic sandstone blocks of this Roman Temple, part of a vast complex erected in 1200 BC by the Ammonites who gave Amman its name, are being put back together by a team of archeologists from many nations.
+The gigantic sandstone blocks of this Roman Temple, part of a vast complex erected in 1200 BC by the Ammonites who gave Amman its name, are being put back together by a team of international archaeologists.
 An extra bonus are the magnificent views across downtown Amman from the hill which is one of the highest points in the city.

 From a 3000 year old culture to modern nightlife, there’s something for everyone in Amman.
 You’ll find that the vendors are busier with their worry beads than with their calculators, and whether you shop in ancient souks or state of the art shopping malls, you will find no pressure on you to buy anything – a delightful change from Cairo.

 What you will find is a pocket of traditional Arab hospitality and a people who want to extend the hand of friendship, for Jordan is a peace-loving nation and welcomes all visitors.
 Amman seems to be more of a collection of adjoining villages rather than one entity with downtown having a constant rumble of traffic, markets, and bustling people.
 Its highlight is the Roman Theatre where the seats are chiselled out of the mountain.